manunamz/jekyll-bonsai/_notes/digital-garden.bonsai.md

 The various steps of the process are still under experimentation and being discovered, but you can learn more by reading about about the [[plant types|digital-garden.plants]] that grow in this garden.

-And because of the wonders of technology, this bonsai can be displayed for [[people.visitors]]' who experience the creation as a digital garden that has been lovingly tended and which they may traverse at their leisure.
+And because of the wonders of technology, this bonsai can be displayed for [[people.visitors]].
+From their perspective, the creation is experienced as a digital garden which they may traverse at their leisure.

 [>i]: read as: the internet.